Michael R. Ferrari Award for Distinguished University Service and Leadership

 The nominee must demonstrate most of these qualities:

-- Be a three-quarters or full-time employee who has served as a member of the faculty or staff (exempt or non-exempt) for at least five years
+- Be a three-quarters or full-time employee in good standing who has served as a member of the faculty or staff (exempt or non-exempt) for at least three years

 - A passion for and commitment to his or her work